JEEVAABI15/Jenkins_log--AZ_BLOB/README.md

 - **Azure CLI** (For interacting with Azure Blob Storage)
 - **cURL** (For API requests)
 - **jq** (Optional, for JSON parsing)
+- Network access to Jenkins and Azure Storage

 ## Installation